Nakkhatra Mangala: Careers

 In 1920 he completed his studies in France.
 King Rama VI bestowed a second lieutenant on July 29, 1920, as a king guard under the 1st Infantry Regiment.
 Later, on January 27, 1922, King Rama VI bestowed the rank of lieutenant while studying military school in France.
 He also served in several French infantry regiments.

 On June 29, 1931, he was graciously pleased to hold a position Assistant Chief of Staff for the Royal Thai Army.

 In 1932, he retired from military officer then moved to serve in the Ministry of Foreign Affairs in the position of first secretary position at the Royal Thai Embassy Washington two years later he resigned from his post and returned to Thailand.
 During this time, He studied various academic fields such as history, astrology and literature.

 Prince Nakkhatra Mangala represented the Ministry of Foreign Affairs as the ambassador of the kingdom of Thailand to the Court of St James's in the United Kingdom, and to the government of France.
 He was the one who made his daughter, Mom Rajawongse Sirikit Kitiyakara fall in love with King Bhumibol Adulyadej by sending his daughter to help take care of the king when he was car accident in Switzerland in 1950.

-After he arranges for his daughter to be married with King Bhumibol Adulyadej, he was appointed as member of The Privy Council in Rama XI reign and promoted to rank General in Royal Thai Army.
+After he arranges for his daughter to be married with King Bhumibol Adulyadej, he was appointed as member of The Privy Council in Rama IX reign and promoted to rank General in Royal Thai Army.

 Issue

-Prince Nakkhatra Mangala was married to Mom Luang Bua Sanidvongs.
+Prince Nakkhatra Mangala was married to Mom Luang Bua Snidvongs.
 There are 4 children as follows: Kalyanakit Kitiyakara, Adulakit Kitiyakara, Sirikit Kitiyakara and Busba Kitiyakara.
 Prince Nakkhatra Mangala was a key person who pushed the Kitiyakara family into being part of royal bloodline, the Mahidol family.